 Background Information

 Cladophora is a filamentous green macroalgae (Chlorophyta) found naturally in the Great Lakes (Harrington, 2014) that develops in April, with the peak growing season between June and September (Verhougstraete, Byappanahalli, Rose, & Whitman, 2010).
-It grows substantially underwater up to depths of 10 meters, attaching itself to hard substrates (Bootsma, Young, & Berges, 2006; Harrington, 2014; U.S. Geological Survey (USGS) & U.S. Department of the Interior (DOI), 2009).
+It grows substantially underwater up to depths of 10 meters, attaching itself to hard substrates (Bootsma, Young, & Berges, 2006; Harrington, 2014; U.S. Geological Survey & U.S. Department of the Interior, 2009).
 When uprooted by wind and water currents, mats of Cladophora float to the surface and are often deposited on the shore, producing a powerful and pungent smell due to its subsequent decay (Harrington, 2014).
 Over the past century, Cladophora has been a nuisance in the Great Lakes.
 After a period of reduced growth in the 1980s and 1990s, the area today is once again experiencing a resurgence (Riley, Tucker, Adams, Fogarty, & Lafrancois, 2015).

 2.1.1 Factors Influencing Cladophora Growth and Deposition

 The factors influencing Cladophora growth are well understood and include: water depth, water temperature, increasing water clarity due to invasive mussels, and phosphorus inputs.
 However, the factors influencing the movement of dead floating algae remain poorly understood (Bootsma et al., 2006; Harrington, 2014; Riley et al., 2015; Shuchman, Sayers, & Brooks, 2013; University of Wisconsin-Milwaukee & Wisconsin Department of Natural Resources, n.d).
-Although storm activity, wave heights, wind speed and direction, currents, and water level likely affect the deposition of Cladophora, Riley et al. (2015) suggest that nearshore structures (number of structures within 500 meters of the beach) and shoreline curvature could be the main drivers of algae deposition along the beaches of Lake Michigan.
+Although storm activity, wave heights, wind speed and direction, currents, and water level likely affect the deposition of Cladophora, Riley et al. (2015) suggest that nearshore structures (number of structures within 500 m of the beach) and shoreline curvature could be the main drivers of algae deposition along the beaches of Lake Michigan.

 2.1.2 Impacts of Cladophora Deposition

 The decay of washed up Cladophora impacts local communities in many ways.
 Although Cladophora itself is not a health risk, the algal mats provide a habitat for bacteria such as E. coli, which come from manure, sewage, and runoff (Harrington, 2014; Verhougstraete et al., 2010).
 Waves and wind action can dislodge bacteria into the water, affecting those who come in contact with contaminated water.
-Washed up algal mats also create unsightly and foul-smelling scenes (Verhougstraete et al., 2010; USGS & DOI, 2009) that often decrease property values and discourage people from visiting the beaches (Harrington, 2014).
+Washed up algal mats also create unsightly and foul-smelling scenes (Verhougstraete et al., 2010; US Geological Survey & US Department of Interior, 2009) that often decrease property values and discourage people from visiting the beaches (Harrington, 2014).
 In addition, the presence of algal mats has frequently forced the closure of beaches for public safety concerns.
 It is estimated that closing a beach in Lake Michigan deprives the economy of $37,030 per day (Devine, 2014).
 In addition to human impacts, algal mats can affect the biodiversity of the water.
 Decaying algae create an oxygen-poor environment, which promotes the growth of toxin-producing bacteria.
-The ingestion of this bacteria can reverberate up the food chain and cause avian botulism (Brooks, Grimm, Shuchman, Sayers, & Jessee 2015; Harrington, 2014; Verhougstraete et al., 2010; USGS & DOI, 2009).
+The ingestion of this bacteria can reverberate up the food chain and cause avian botulism (Brooks, Grimm, Shuchman, Sayers, & Jessee 2015; Harrington, 2014; Verhougstraete et al., 2010; US Geological Survey & US Department of Interior, 2009).

 Project Partners